|Marcia Newcomeremail@example.com||(703) 292-4778||E12476|

 Apply to NSF 18-585

-The cluster supports fundamental research into the interplay between structure, dynamics and function of biomolecules.
-Research projects with the goal of establishing the fundamental principles of biomolecular interactions, regulation of biological function at the molecular level, or use these principles to design new functions are of interest to the cluster.
-Theory-driven, predictive and verifiable investigations that utilize robust experimental and computational approaches in a synergistic fashion receive the highest priority.
-The cluster encourages studies under physiological conditions or those that mimic the native physiological environment, as well as research at the interface of biological sciences with the physical, chemical, mathematical and engineering sciences.
-Proposals involving mechanistic biochemistry or those that involve the study of systems from which broad biophysical principles cannot be derived are given lower priority.
+The cluster supports fundamental research into the structure and dynamics of biomolecules.
+Research with a goal of elucidating and establishing the fundamental principles that underlie biomolecular interactions, regulation of biological function from the atomic to molecular levels, and biological organization is of interest to the cluster.
+Studies that utilize robust experimental and computational approaches in a synergistic fashion receive the highest priority.
+Proposals integrating not only techniques but merging ideas and approaches from other disciplines to tackle more complex biological problems are also welcome.
+The cluster strongly encourages studies under physiological conditions or those that mimic the native physiological environment.
+Research at the interface of the biological sciences with the physical, chemical, mathematical and engineering sciences is welcome.
+Proposals involving mechanistic biochemistry or those that involve the study of systems from which broad biological principles cannot be derived will be given lower priority.

 Proposals in the following areas are particularly encouraged:

-- Large scale computations that incorporate constraints obtained from a variety of experimental techniques.
+- Large scale computations that incorporate experimental constraints obtained using a variety of techniques ranging from NMR to high-resolution microscopies.

-- Methodological developments that inform on biomolecular dynamics on multiple time- and length-scales in order to decipher their role in molecular recognition and function.
+- Biomolecular dynamics studies on multiple timescales with a goal towards understanding their role in molecular recognition and function.